tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 the class index: 0, 1, 2, or 3.

-In this handler, we simply capture a frame from the webcam, feed it through our modified MobileNet which generates an internal activation, and we save that in our `ControllerDataset` object.
+In this handler, we simply capture a frame from the webcam, feed it through our truncated MobileNet which generates an internal activation, and we save that in our `ControllerDataset` object.

 ## Phase 2: Training the model